Night of the Creeps: Endings

 The film has two endings, one of which was used for the film's theatrical release and the other is the ending originally intended by director Fred Dekker.
 In the theatrical version, the dog who caused the bus accident returns and approaches Cynthia.
 As Cynthia bends down toward it, the dog opens its mouth and a slug jumps out toward her.

 The original ending shows Chris and Cynthia standing in front of the burning sorority house, with the camera moving to the street where police cars race towards the burning building.
 The police cars race by the charred and 'zombified' Cameron who is shuffling down the street, still smoking a cigarette, when he suddenly stops and falls to the ground.
-His head then bursts open, with the slugs that incubated inside his brain scamper out and slither towards a nearby cemetery, suggesting the slugs have found new hosts to inhabit.
+His head then bursts open and the slugs that incubated inside his brain scamper out and slither towards a nearby cemetery, suggesting the slugs have found new hosts to inhabit.
 Searchlights appear from the night sky, revealing the source to be the spaceship from the beginning of the film, with the aliens intending to retrieve their experiment.

 Cast

-The characters' names are homages to horror directors.

 Production

 Director Fred Dekker originally wanted to shoot the film in black and white.
 He included every B movie cliche he could think of and insisted on directing the script himself.
-Most of the main characters (Romero, Carpenter, Raimi, Landis, Hooper, Cronenberg, Cameron, Steve Miner, Wes Craven, Mario Bava) are named after horror movie makers.
+Most of the main characters (Romero, Carpenter, Raimi, Landis, Hooper, Cronenberg, Cameron, Miner, Craven, Bava) are named after horror movie makers.
 The script was written in a week.